menu

 Typical pay$37KAbout 6 years after starting

 At Ogden-Weber Technical College, net price is what families actually pay after grants and scholarships.
-For families earning $0–$30,000, that was about $3K per year, higher than the median among USHE technical colleges in Utah ($3K), and lower than the median among colleges nationwide ($15K).
+For families in the $0–$30,000 income band, that was about $3K per year, higher than the median among USHE technical colleges in Utah ($3K), and lower than the median among colleges nationwide ($15K).

 Finish on time means completing within the normal time frame for the degree (for example, one and a half years for a one-year certificate).
 About 53% of students finished on time, lower than the median among USHE technical colleges in Utah (79%), and lower than the median among colleges nationwide (58%).